SachitM/docking-sim/README.md

 ## Citation

-Please cite outwork if you extend this
+Please cite outwork if you use or extend this

 ## Support
 Send a mail to [Sachit Mahajan](mailto:sachitma@andrew.cmu.edu)